doserjef/Doser_et_al_2023_In_Review/README.md

 ## Repository Directory

 All model results were generated using `spOccupancy` v0.7.0.
-This version is available for download from [GitHub](https://github.com/doserjef/spOccupancy) and will be available on CRAN in mid-August 2023.

 ### [code](./code)